Demi Rose Mawby’s Curves Are Too Much For Her Tiny Top

 Demi Rose Mawby is at it again, sizzling on social media as she has been doing all summer long.

-On Friday it was not different.
-Demi Rose took to her Instagram story to show off her world-famous curves, and her fans were likely loving ever second of it.
+Friday was no different.
+Demi Rose took to her Instagram story to show off her world-famous curves, and her fans were likely loving every second of it.

-In the sexy snapshot, the model is seen sitting in a black leather chair as she poses seductively for the camera.
+In the sexy snapshot, the model was seen sitting in a black leather chair as she posed seductively for the camera.
 Mawby sported a very low-cut brown tank top, which flaunted her massive cleavage front and center.
 Demi’s toned arms were on display in the racy photograph.

 Demi had her long, dark brown hair parted down the middle for the snap, and styled in a sleek, straight bun that she wore behind her head at her neck.